Equity release is a way to take some of the tax-free cash out of your home without having to leave your property.

 You can continue to live in your home for the rest of your life

-You’ll never owe more than the value of your home with an ERC-approved plan
+You’ll never owe more than the value of your home with a plan that meets the ERC standards

 Disadvantages of equity release